alexey-golubtsov/bitgn-pac1-mock/README.md

 uv run python main_mock.py t20
 ```

 The agent runs against a local copy of the filesystem instead of the real API.
-No BitGN calls, only LLM costs.

 Multiple tasks: